nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Examples:

-* `mark -p John Tan -e Origami workshop -s done` marks the participant `John Tan` in the `Origami workshop` event as present.
+* `mark -p John Tan -e Origami workshop -s present` marks the participant `John Tan` in the `Origami workshop` event as present.
-* `mark -p John Tan -e Origami workshop -s undone` marks the participant `John Tan` in the `Origami workshop` event as absent.
+* `mark -p John Tan -e Origami workshop -s absent` marks the participant `John Tan` in the `Origami workshop` event as absent.

 ### Marks an item as accounted for: `mark`